 What is the Integrated Accessibility Standards Regulation (IASR)?

 The IASR includes five standards in the areas of:

 - Design of public spaces

 - Customer service

 What is the Integrated Accessibility Standards Regulation? – Information and Communications Standard

 The standard outlines requirements for organizations to create, provide, and receive information and communications that are accessible for people with disabilities.
-For example, when requested organizations must provide information and communications in an accessible format to people with disabilities in a timely manner.
+For example, organizations must provide information and communications in an accessible format to people with disabilities upon request and in a timely manner.